pyeventsourcing/eventsourcing/docs/topics/examples/aggregate1.rst

 The bodies of the command methods are used to apply the events to the aggregate state.

-The application code simply uses the aggregate class as if it were a normal Python object class.
+The application class simply uses the aggregate class as if it were a normal Python object class.

 Domain model